dotslashgabut/LyricFlow/README.md

 This application requires a valid Google Gemini API Key.

 1. The app expects `process.env.API_KEY` to be available.
-2. The AI model used is `gemini-2.5-flash` with a configured `thinkingBudget` of 2048 tokens to ensure timestamp accuracy.
+2. The AI model used is `gemini-2.5-flash`.

 ## 📝 Formats Supported